bcomnes/top-bun/README.md

 ## FAQ

-Top-**Bun**?
-Like the JS runtime?
+Why DOMStack?

-:   No, like the bakery from Wallace and Gromit in ["A Matter of Loaf and Death"](https://www.youtube.com/watch?v=zXBmZLmfQZ4s)
+:   DOMStack is named after the DOM (Document Object Model) and the concept of stacking technologies together to build websites.
+It represents the layering of HTML, CSS, and JavaScript in a cohesive build system.

 How does `domstack` relate to [`sitedown`](https://ghub.io/sitedown)

-:   `domstack` used to be called `siteup` which is sort of like "markup", which is related to "markdown", which inspired the project `sitedown` to which `domstack` is a spiritual off-shot of.
-Put a folder of web documents in your `domstack` oven, and bake a website.
+:   `domstack` used to be called `siteup` which is sort of like "markup", which is related to "markdown", which inspired the project `sitedown` to which `domstack` is a spiritual off-shoot of.
+Put a folder of web documents in your `domstack` build system, and generate a website.

 ## Examples